 USE CASE: The Role of Health Insurance in Access to New Medical Technologies: A Case Study of BRCA Genetic Testing for Breast Cancer Patients

 Click here to listen to the Change Agent Chat hosted by CIVHC’s CMO, Tamaan Osbourne-Roberts.
-Click the link above to listen to the audio.

 The mission of the Health and Behavioral Sciences Department and the University of Colorado, Denver is to apply social science theory and innovative research methods to critically address emerging issues in health.